A loss of balance can happen even if we’re messing around with our body.

 Only you will know if you could feel or sense a weight shift in your foot.

 If you didn’t feel a thing – that’s sensory information.
 You may have some SMA.

 Successful athletes others have used imagination and visualization techniques for quite some time.

 You can do the same by visualizing and feeling to the best of your ability.

 This can set you up for an effortless way to regain balance in the body.

 8. Pain is our greatest teacher and gives us back our body and balance

-In the practice of somatics exercises, you learn how to wield pain and discomfort to your advantage.
+In our practice of somatics, you learn how to wield pain and discomfort to your advantage.

 Somatics Body and Balance Movements

-Simple movement patterns which can boggle the mind and leave the body refreshed, restored and in balance for more happy days ahead!
+This leaves the brain & body refreshed, restored and in balance for more happy days ahead!